Linguistic normativity and the sociolinguistic aspect of dictionaries, grammars and orthographic dictionaries

 Any given language, being the basic means of interaction with or perception of external reality, is normally a product of social agreement and to a much lesser degree belongs in the domain of the particular linguistic community in which individual speakers function.
 Grammars, dictionaries and orthographic dictionaries offer a systematic description/documentation of a given language system and provide for the user a set of available linguistic means and rules which enable fully functional language use (i.e. reception and production).

-The course (1) offers an overview of the set of fundamental standardisation works for the Slovene language, especially from the view-point of the standard language theory and the sociolinguistic circumstances responsible for their production, i.e. be it as part of the defence strategy of a given language in multilingual and/or multinational environment or as conveyor of prestigious language patterns; (2) describes the representation of Slovene social and linguistic reality in current standardisation manuals; (3) on the basis of applied lexicographic solutions provides ample opportunity to review the suitability and adequacy of such representation.
+The course (1) offers an overview of the set of fundamental standardisation works for the Slovene language, especially from the view-point of the standard language theory and the sociolinguistic circumstances responsible for their production, i.e. be it as part of the defence strategy of a given language in multilingual and/or multinational environment or as conveyor of prestigious language patterns; (2) describes the representation of Slovene social and linguistic reality in current standardisation manuals; (4) on the basis of applied lexicographic solutions provides ample opportunity to review the suitability and adequacy of such representation and establishes an apparatus for studying linguistic-evolutionary shifts.

-At the end of the course the student is capable to: (a) develop sensitivity to observation and recognition of significant sociolinguistic elements of social reality, (b) describe social reality by means of lexicography, (c) observe language as it develops under the influence of social and internal linguistic-systemic circumstances; (d) recognise implicit and explicit normativity in language standardisation guides.
+At the end of the course the student is capable to: (a) develop sensitivity to observation and recognition of significant sociolinguistic elements of social reality, (b) describe social reality by means of lexicography, (c) observe language as it develops under the influence of social and internal linguistic-systemic circumstances; (d) recognise implicit and explicit normativity in language standardisation guides; (e) deviation recognition.

 - Developing awareness of the interrelationships between the individual, his/her language and the society;